Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints “Hello, World”, followed by a new line to the standard output
+File 0.
+Hello World contains a script that prints “Hello, World”, followed by a new line to the standard output.

+File 1.
+Confused smiley contains a script that displays a confused smiley.